COLLEGE NOW SPRING 2025

 COURSE OFFERINGS

-The fall online application process is open May 22 – July 2, 2024
+The spring online application process is open October 7 – December 7, 2024

-SATURDAY CLASSES will commence September 7th and conclude December 21st, classes will meet 9:00 a.m. – 12:00 p. m. on the City College campus.
+The Spring 2025 CLASSES will commence February 1st and conclude May 17th, classes will meet Saturday, 9:00 a.m. – 12:00 p. m. on the City College campus and/or *online synchronous where indicated.

 An introduction to the study of human development and learning, personality and motivation, sex differences, attitudes, aggressions, interpersonal attraction, behavior in groups and work settings, abnormal behavior and its treatment.
 Emphasizes on the ways in which psychological theory and research can be applied to individual and social problems.
 Students are responsible for submitting research papers on related topics.